-Installing A Fan/Heatsink for Cyrix^a CPUs
+Installing A Fan/Heatsink

-If you are using a Cyrix[®] CPU, you must choose a fan/heatsink which is made for Cyrix[®] processors.
+Choose a fan/heatsink suitable for the processor installed on your system board.
 Position the fan/heatsink on the CPU such that the air from the side of the fan/heatsink will flow across the heat regulators on the system board.
 See the figure below.